0xSickb0y/windcorp/README.md

 ![Pasted image 20240807210750](https://github.com/user-attachments/assets/9e4218df-9c75-4a4d-a46a-941c6d93b0b4)

-After downloading and installing the software, we can log in using the credentials obtained from the earlier password reset process, which are associated with the user account lilyle@windcorp.thm.
-This allows us to access the Spark client and interact with the company’s internal messaging system.
+After downloading and installing the software, I logged in using the credentials obtained from the earlier password reset process, which are associated with the user account lilyle@windcorp.thm.
+This allowed me to access the Spark client and interact with the company’s internal messaging system.

 ### CVE-2020-12772